neilswart3/lol-animation/README.md

-# Getting Started with Create React App
+# League of legends Animation challenge

 This is a little challenge project to recreate this animation: